Published on

 I can't take it anymore; I'm finished.

 I am majoring in computer science and have always known that I wanted to work in the tech industry.
-However, in my enthusiasm for compsci I ended up burning through all the Computer Science requirements in my first two and a half years.
-All the classes I had left to take were not directly applicable to my future career and did not provide me with the skills and knowledge that I needed to succeed as an engineer.
-While before I had no problem sustaining intense workloads with 22 credit hours and an (illegal) array of full-time jobs, I suddenly found myself with a complete lack of motivation and engagement in my classes, and I often felt like I was wasting my time.
-The pressure to maintain a high GPA for career purposes, in subjects which had no relevance to that career, was infuriating.
+However, in my enthusiasm for comp sci I ended up burning through all the Computer Science requirements in my first two and a half years.
+All the classes I was forced to take for the rest of my degree were not applicable to my interests and did not provide me with the skills and knowledge that I needed to succeed as an engineer.
+While before I had no problem sustaining intense workloads with 22 credit hours and an (illegal) array of full-time jobs, I suddenly found myself with a lack of motivation and engagement in my coursework, often feeling like I was wasting my time.
+The pressure to maintain a high GPA for career purposes, in subjects which had no relevance to that career, was frustrating to say the least.
 It was taking a noticeable toll on my mental and physical health.
 I found myself constantly exhausted, and it was becoming increasingly difficult for me to enjoy the college experience.

 In contrast, my internships as an engineer were incredibly fulfilling.
-I felt so much more alive and happier when I was working as a software engineer than when I was at school.
-I was able to apply my skills and knowledge to real-world problems and make a tangible impact on the companies I worked for.
-This experience solidified my understanding that fulfillment for me lies in practical application, not academia.
+I felt so much more alive and happier when I was working as a software engineer than when I was in a mandatory writing seminar.
+I was able to apply my skills and knowledge to real-world problems and make a tangible impact on the world (or at least the very narrow consumer slice my employer served).
+This experience solidified my understanding that fulfillment for me right now lies in practical application, not liberal arts education.

 Additionally, I have a long-distance fiancee and the distance between us had started taking a toll on our relationship.
 Being away from her for months at a time over the past 3 years has been difficult, and I knew that if I stayed in college for another semester, we would miss out on valuable time together.
 I did not want to look back on my college years with regret (I'd be lying if I said Five for Fighting didn't play a small role in nudging over the edge).

 The decision to graduate early was a difficult one, but I'm confident it will be the right one for me.
 I felt like I was wasting my golden years away from what I liked to do, where I wanted to be, and who I loved.
-I am so excited to begin my career in tech and to start the next chapter of my life.
+I'm sure my ambitions to achieve success in AI will lead me back to grad school someday, but for now I am so excited to begin my career in tech and to start this next chapter of my life.